alakeldev/techplaza-app-backend/README.md

 8. Return to the dashboard and click on the database instance name
 9. Copy the ElephantSQL database URL using the copy icon.
 The URL starts with postgres://

-OR

-* Alternatively, you can utilize the URL database provided by Code Institute to their students throughout their learning journey.

 ### Connect the external database to Heroku

 1. Open the app in Heroku